mk2366/WS2801python_rpi/README.md

 ## General remarks on WS2801:
 * In the Data [Sheet](https://cdn-shop.adafruit.com/datasheets/WS2801.pdf) of WS2801 I found the following passage I didn't fully understand: `When the WS2801 receives total 24 clock rising edges, the WS2801 enters relay mode ...`.
 In addition one can read [this](https://electronics.stackexchange.com/a/307117) explanation.
 I found it helpful.
 * WS2801 is using the raising flag of the clock to retrieve the data and expects clock being low for 500 microseconds between data transmissions.
-Hence there is no need to chance the mode of spidev.
-It must be zero, regardless which effects you see.
+Hence there is no need to change the mode of spidev.

 ## Would be glad if this code was used often in your projects.
 Feedback and pull requests are more than welcome.